fabiosvaz/labs/k8s/setup_kubeadm_multi_clusters/README.md

 sudo apt-mark hold docker-ce kubelet kubeadm kubectl
 ```

 Disable swap on all three servers.
-This is required by kubelet
+This is required by kubelet.

 ```
 sudo swapoff -a